OpenLocalizationTestOrg/azure-docs-pr-test.nl-NL/articles/search/search-api-2015-02-28-preview.md

                 "constantBoostBeyondRange": true | false (default)
               },
               "freshness": {
-                "boostingDuration": "..." (value representing timespan leading toonow over which boosting occurs) },
+                "boostingDuration": "..." (value representing timespan leading to now over which boosting occurs) },
               "distance": {
-                "referencePointParameter": "...", (parameter toobe passed in queries toouse as reference location, see "scoringParameter" for syntax details)
+                "referencePointParameter": "...", (parameter to be passed in queries to use as reference location, see "scoringParameter" for syntax details)
-                "boostingDistance": # (hello distance in kilometers from hello reference location where hello boosting range ends)
+                "boostingDistance": # (the distance in kilometers from the reference location where the boosting range ends) },
-              },
               "tag": {
-                "tagsParameter": "..." (parameter toobe passed in queries toospecify list of tags toocompare against target field, see "scoringParameter" for syntax details)
+                "tagsParameter": "..." (parameter to be passed in queries to specify list of tags to compare against target field, see "scoringParameter" for syntax details)
               }
             }
           ],